kellybs1/GA_Image/README.md

 ### Notes
 Contains bugs: An educational project only
-Can be set to save very many images in the build direction.
+Can be set to save very many images in the build directory.
 Use "Save image" option with caution.

 ### References